brucek/trolly/README.md

 Open `http://localhost:8080`, and you will see this message in your browser: `It works!`.

-From here you have several options- either setup and run a HTTP server on port 8081, or setup and run `mocha` browser tests in your prefered browser.

 ## Installation

 Download the package, and run this from the command line: